katiexu/deep-quantum-data-reuploading/README.md

 - CIFAR-10-RGB (airplane/automobile, RGB, 12×12 pixels)

 Run **../datasets_utils/mnist/generate_cifar10_rgb_dataset.py** to generate the MNIST binary classification dataset.
 The data will be saved in the "datasets" folder.

-## Run binary classification experiments

-- MNIST (digit 0/1, 12×12 pixels)

-Run **../script/classification_mnist.sh** to perform the MNIST binary classification experiment, or integrate the configurations from the .sh file into **../real_world/classification.py** to run it directly.

-- CIFAR-10-Gray (airplane/automobile, grayscale, 12×12 pixels)

-Run **../script/classification_cifar10.sh** to perform the MNIST binary classification experiment, or integrate the configurations from the .sh file into **../real_world/classification.py** to run it directly.

-- CIFAR-10-RGB (airplane/automobile, RGB, 12×12 pixels)

-Run **../script/classification_cifar10_rgb.sh** to perform the MNIST binary classification experiment, or integrate the configurations from the .sh file into **../real_world/classification.py** to run it directly.